muratk3n/thirdwave/en/tweets/2019/week33.md

 all coming your way boy!

-Partnering with US is not a bad thing; but in such an alternative-less way UK will have to do it.. not good.
+Partnering with US is not a bad thing; but in such an alternative-less way UK has to do it.. not good.

 "@OleRyborg